 Confirm with the building manager and your moving crew that they will have access to the proper loading and unloading zones.
 Everyone involved in your office relocation process will need access to the building.

 Reach out to your building manager to get the necessary parking decals and key cards.

 It’s a good idea to properly inventory, label, and organize all of the items that you will be moving.
 Label all boxes and items by department to ensure everything will make it to the right spot in your new office space.
 While you’re packing and labeling the items you want to move, you should also set aside the items that you don’t want to move.

 Before the actual moving begins, set aside time to go through your inventory and papers, and clearly mark what can be disposed of.
 You’ll want to set aside an area that is just for items that should be thrown out.

 The last thing you want to do is mix up your “definitely trash” pile with any other items.
 A mix-up here could be costly and painful later.
-In fact, you should double and even triple-check that the right items, and only the right items, are being thrown away!
+In fact, you should double and even triple-check that only the right items are being thrown away!
 Don’t leave anything to chance.

 Notify Your Customers/Clients

 It should go without saying, but oftentimes things get so hectic in a move, it’s easy to overlook the obvious.
 The best way to update your customers, partners, and clients with your new address information is to create a “We’re Moving” email campaign.
 Not everyone opens all their emails, so it’s important to send more than just one notification.

 The most effective way to update business contacts is to set up a three email drip campaign: